 - discussing technical and design requirements with clients and planning prototypes

-- creating interactive content for different digital platforms, such as the web and mobile devices
+- creating responsive solutions for different digital platforms, such as the web and mobile devices

 - testing programs or applications and fixing faults, known as bugs